 The minimum age to be an individual volunteer is 18.
 For those ages 14-18, you may be interested in the separate Seasonal Zoo Teen Program HERE.

 How do I sign up to become an individual volunteer?

 Fill out a Individual Volunteer Application on our website.
-Once we have received your application and completed your background check, the Volunteer Coordinator will contact you to sign-up for orientation.
+Once we have received your application and completed your background check, the Volunteer Coordinator will contact you to complete our online orientation.